Juan-Nathan/natural-disasters-dashboard/README.md

 # 🌋 Vega-Lite Natural Disasters Dashboard

-This project is a data visualization dashboard focused on **natural disasters in Southeast Asia between 2010 and 2021**, created using Vega-Lite.
+This project is a data visualization dashboard focused on **natural disasters in Southeast Asia between 2010 and 2021**, developed using Vega-Lite.
 It aims to provide an interactive and insightful overview of disaster patterns, impacts, and trends in the region, empowering policymakers, researchers, and the public to better understand and respond to natural disaster risks.

 ## Live Demo